pixinvent/vuexy-laravel-bootstrap-jetstream/README.md

 ```

-### Install Master Laravel Bootstrap Jetstream
+### Install Vuexy Laravel Bootstrap Jetstream

-Use Composer to install Master Jetstream into your new Laravel project as dev dependency:
+Use Composer to install Vuexy Jetstream into your new Laravel project as dev dependency:

 ```

-composer require themeselection/master-laravel-bootstrap-jetstream --dev
+composer require themeselection/vuexy-laravel-bootstrap-jetstream --dev

 ```

-Regardless how you install Jetstream, Master Laravel Bootstrap Jetstream commands are very similar to that
+Regardless how you install Jetstream, Vuexy Laravel Bootstrap Jetstream commands are very similar to that

 of Jetstream as it accepts the name of the stack you would like to swap (livewire).